-The AOC shall maintain an AOC FLS Registry of individuals authorized to provide interpreting services in Alabama's courts.
+The AOC shall maintain an AOC FLI Registry of individual authorized to provide interpreting services in Alabama's courts.
 The appointment and scheduling of a qualified interpreter remains the function of the local court.

 The court shall give preference to an AOC certified interpreter.